-David Horowitz is the CEO and Founder of Retrium, software for facilitating remote retrospectives.
-As a software developer, David recognized that the most critical piece of a highly effective software team is continuous improvement.
-Usually, retrospectives are conducted in person using flip charts and sticky notes.
-He saw a need for this functionality on remote teams and eventually left his job to start Retrium.
+DAVID HOROWITZ is the founder and CEO of Retrium, which provides software for facilitating remote retrospectives.
+David considers continuous improvement the most critical aspect of a highly effective software team is.
+Since retrospectives are usually conducted in person using flip charts and sticky notes, he saw a need to replicate this functionality for remote teams – which led to Retrium.

 - Make it easy for people who are working distributed to randomly bump into people online and have casual conversations.

-- Get to know your teammates as people and not just as cogs in the machine who are working with you on a job
+- Get to know your teammates as people and not just as cogs in the machine.

 - Make yourself available and engage with the team.